-This fun plant is the Mistletoe Cactus, a light, slim and trailing variety, a rare thing among cacti.
+This fun plant is known as the Mistletoe Cactus, a light, slim and trailing variety, a rare thing among cacti.
 Though you won't find cactus spines along with its fronds if you squint, you can see tiny bumps.

 It’s epiphytic, in its natural habitat it grows attached to branches or trunks of trees.
 As a houseplant, it’s great in a hanging pot with you can find here.

 As with most succulent plants, the Mistletoe Cactus doesn’t need extra or special care and it can also be very forgiving if neglected for a short while.
 So, even if you are a brown thumb and want to enjoy the wonderful well-being benefits of living with plants, you can!